fathomnet/fgvc-comp-2023/README.md

 The images for both the training and target data were collected by a single camera system deployed by the [Monterey Bay Aquarium Research Institute](https://www.mbari.org/) (MBARI) on several of its [Remotely Operated Vehicles](https://www.mbari.org/our-work/technologies/vehicles/?visc-qf-vehicle_tax_filter_technology_type%5B%5D=remotely-operated-vehicle-rov) off the coast of Central California.
 We encourage participants to leverage outside data sources as they see fit.
 Teams should plan on specifying additional data sources and/or pretrained models used when uploading results.
 Pretrained models can be used for initialization of training (e.g. ImageNet or COCO classification or detection models provided by many deep learning packages).

 ## Competition info
-This competition is presented as part of the [10th Fine-Grained Visual Categorization](https://sites.google.com/view/fgvc10/home) (FGVC10) Workshop at [CVPR 2023](https://cvpr.thecvf.com/Conferences/2023) in Vancouver, Canada.
+This competition is part of the Fine-Grained Visual Categorization [FGVC10](https://sites.google.com/view/fgvc10) workshop at the Computer Vision and Pattern Recognition Conference [CVPR 2023](http://cvpr2023.thecvf.com/).
+A panel will review the top submissions for the competition based on the description of the methods provided.
+From this, a subset may be invited to present their results at the workshop.
+Attending the workshop is not required to participate in the competition; however, only teams that are attending the workshop will be considered to present their work.

+There is no cash prize for this competition.
+PLEASE NOTE: CVPR frequently sells out early, we cannot guarantee CVPR registration after the competition's end.
+If you are interested in attending, please plan ahead.

+You can see a list of all of the FGVC10 competitions [here](https://sites.google.com/view/fgvc10/competitions?authuser=0).

 ### Kaggle
 The leaderboard and dataset download is hosted on [Kaggle](http://www.kaggle.com/competitions/fathomnet-out-of-sample-detection).